Dipesh360-wq/Dipesh360-wq/README.md

 # Hi there, I'm Dipesh Kumar Bhandari 👋

 Welcome to my GitHub profile!
-I am a passionate and driven Computer Science student with a deep interest in Data Science and Full-Stack Development.
+I am a passionate and driven Computer Science student with a deep interest in Data Science and Front end development.
 I enjoy working on projects that allow me to learn and contribute to innovative solutions in the tech field.

 ## 🚀 About Me
 I am currently pursuing a Bachelor's degree in BSc.CSIT at Rajarshi Janak University.
 I am always eager to expand my skills and knowledge through hands-on experiences, and I strive to stay up-to-date with the latest trends in technology.